OpenDSA/OpenDSA/RST/en/Development/BTree.rst

 .. codeinclude:: Indexing/BPinsert

+Here is an exercise to see if you get the basic idea of :math:`\mathrm{B}^+` tree insertion.

+.. avembed:: AV/Development/bPlusTreeInsertPRO.html pe

 To delete record :math:`R` from the :math:`\mathrm{B}^+` tree, first locate the leaf :math:`L` that contains :math:`R`.
 If :math:`L` is more than half full, then we need only remove :math:`R`,